opsschool/curriculum/networking_101.rst

 TCP vs UDP
 ==========

+Both TCP :rfc:`793` and UDP :rfc:`768` provide data transfer between processes through ports.
+These process ports can be on the same computer or separate computers connected by a network.
 TCP and UDP are the two most commonly referenced Transport Layer protocols used by the Internet Protocol.
-They have very different use cases, and a good rule of thumb is that TCP is used when a transmission must be received, and in the same order, whereas UDP is used when data loss, fragmentation or incorrect ordering is acceptable.
+They have very different use cases - the choice of protocols to use is often based on whether the risk of losing packets in real-time without immediate alerting is acceptable.
+In some cases UDP may be acceptable, such as video or audio streaming where programs can interpolate over missing packets.
+However, TCP will be required due to its reliable delivery guarantee in systems that support banking or healthcare.

+UDP is a less feature-rich, it does its work with a header that only contains a source port, destination port, a length, and a checksum.
+TCP provides its capabilities by sending more header data, more packets between ports and performing more processing

 TCP
 ---

 TCP - Transmission Control Protocol - is a connection oriented protocol.
-It implements error checking, checksumming and packet ordering to ensure that data sent is received, and in the order with the same data with which it was sent.
+It provides reliability, flow control and connection ensurance by implementing error checking, checksumming and packet ordering to ensure that data sent is received, and in the order with the same data with which it was sent.
+(See Example 1 below)

-Because of these extra checks, TCP is generally slower than UDP, especially over higher latency connections.
-Because of this
+Because of these extra checks, TCP is generally considered slower than UDP, especially over higher latency connections.
+Because of this it can be considered be unsuitable for file transfers over long slow links.

 .. todo: Add in TCP handshake